 You won't see a store on every street corner, but PC Connection is just a click away.
 A leading direct marketer of computer products in the US, the company sells hardware, software, networking devices, and peripherals.
 It offers more than 300,000 items from manufacturers such as Apple, Hewlett-Packard, and Microsoft.
 PC Connection also provides a range of IT services.
 Through its catalogs, websites, and direct sales force, PC Connection targets small and midsized businesses, large corporations, government agencies, and educational institutions, as well as individual consumers.
-PC Connection was founded in 1982 by Patricia Gallup (chairman and CEO) and David Hall (director).
+PC Connection was founded in 1982 by chairman Patricia Gallup and director David Hall.

+PC Connection owns four sales companies, each of which has the ability to deliver custom-configured computer systems overnight.
 Small and midsized businesses (SMB) are PC Connection's largest customer segment, typically accounting for more than 40% of sales.
 SMB customers are served by the company's PC Connection Sales subsidiary.
-Large corporate accounts, handled by PC Connection's MoreDirect subsidiary, generate about 30% of revenues.
-Public sector customers (including government agencies and educational institutions) contribute about 25% of sales and are served by PC Connection's GovConnection subsidiary.
-The PC Connection Express subsidiary handles orders from individual consumers and home office customers, which account for roughly 5% of sales.
+Large corporate accounts, handled by PC Connection's MoreDirect subsidiary, generate about 37% of revenues.
+Public sector customers (including government agencies and educational institutions) contribute 22% of sales and are served by PC Connection's GovConnection subsidiary.

-PC Connection has focused on maintaining strong customer relations by providing good service.
+PC Connection is focused on maintaining strong customer relations by providing good service.
 About 90% of sales are made to repeat customers each year.
-Most of its revenue (roughly 70%) is generated through telemarketing and field sales, while the balance comes from its owned websites.
+The company acquires products for resale both directly from manufacturers and increasingly indirectly through distributors and other sources.

 Looking beyond hardware and software sales, PC Connection is emphasizing service offerings that are geared to business customers.
 Its ProConnection services division helps companies with IT lifecycle management, software services, and optimizing servers, storage, and networks.
-In early 2011 PC Connection added to its services division when it acquired ValCom Technology for $11 million.
-ValCom similarly provides software services, storage and network oversight, and IT lifecycle management, as well as a staffing division that hires out technology consultants.
-ValCom continues to operate from its Illinois offices.
+The company is even offering services for companies moving their computing resources to the cloud.